mikebronner/laravel-cashier-braintree/readme.md

 > Unfortunately, we've decided to abandon maintenance for the laravel/cashier-braintree library.
 We recommend using the braintree/braintree_php library directly from now on.
 You're free to fork and maintain your own version if you like.

-Laravel Cashier provides an expressive, fluent interface to [Braintree's](https://www.braintreepayments.com/) subscription billing services.
+Laravel Cashier Braintree provides an expressive, fluent interface to [Braintree's](https://www.braintreepayments.com/) subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading writing.
-In addition to basic subscription management, Cashier can handle coupons, swapping subscription, cancellation grace periods, and even generate invoice PDFs.
+In addition to basic subscription management, Cashier Braintree can handle coupons, swapping subscription, cancellation grace periods, and even generate invoice PDFs.

 ## Testing